Sign up to our mailing list to discover the future of beauty and wellness.

 Specifically, Ashwagandha KSM-66®, as formulated at 600mg in LYMA, has been clinically proven to enhance sleep quality and reduce the time it takes to fall asleep.
 The leaves of the ashwagandha plant contain a substance called ‘triethylene glycol’; this is the compound responsible for transmitting sleep signals around the body.

-Furthermore, root-extracted Ashwagandha KSM-66® has been proven to reduce stress levels and lower anxiety in people who supplement daily.
+Furthermore, root-extracted Ashwagandha KSM-66® is a sleep supplements that has been proven to reduce stress levels and lower anxiety in people who supplement daily.
 Stress and anxiety have been reported as being leading causes of insomnia.

 You need to create a haven in your sleep area.
 No phones should be allowed in the bedroom, nor should any laptops, computers or tablets.
 Your bedroom should be a tech-free zone.